If you do just one safari in South Africa, do it at Phinda Game Reserve.

 Learn to make the most of it, and take this opportunity to admire the beautiful African sky, or even to chat with the other guests!

 Talk to the rangers, and listen to what they say

 Different people have different interests when it comes to wildlife.
-Some dream of seeing rhinos and elephants, others want to see lions.
-I went to Phinda to see cheetahs and was keen on seeing hyenas, and my sister dreamt of seeing leopards.
+Some dream of seeing rhinos and elephants, others want to see leopards, lions, cheetahs, or hyenas.
 Rangers at Phinda Game Reserve meet newly arrived guests and ask them what they are hoping to see: this is your chance to express your wishes!

 Also make sure to listen to the rangers instructions regarding game drives: don’t move around the car, don’t stand and don’t get off, unless he says it’s ok to do so.
-Don’t make noises to the animals and don’t try to call them, as they may be bothered by it.
+Don’t make noises to the animals and don’t try to call them, as they may be bothered.

 By all means, remember that rangers are the best source of information about the animals and the flora at Phinda Game Reserve, so ask them any question that pops to your mind!